Kerymster/Typescript-Exercises/Shopping App/README.md

 # Shopping App

-This project is created to show fundamentals of REDUX.
+This project is created to show fundamentals of TYPESCRIPT.

 ## Libraries

-The React-based app that I've created is also have examples of Routing, Async Operations and Redux.
+The React-based app that I've created is also have examples of Routing, Async Operations and Routing.

 ### Visualization